 — Lauren —

-- Thermometer.
+- Use a Thermometer.
 Ribs are safe to eat at 145 degrees F, but the temperature should be at 190 degrees F or higher to ensure the most tender meat.
 You can use an instant read thermometer to check the exact temperature.

 - Color.
 When done, the meat in the middle should be white, and there shouldn’t be any pink juices.